nadamahmoudabdelfatah/FreeRTOSproject/ReadMe.txt

-if you couldn't open a file refer to picture with issue during adding files in git
+1-if you couldn't open a file refer to picture with issue during adding files in git 2-Version zero